b-illy-d/xml-parser-test/README.md

   -u URL, --url URL     Read XML from a public Google Cloud Storage URL.
   -s, --stdin           Explicitly read XML from stdin (default when no other source is provided).
 ```

+Of course, you could save yourself some keystrokes and just run `uv run parser <OPTIONS>` and then
+`uv` will install all the dependecies before running the script.

 ## Problem statement